martysweet/cfn-lint/README.md

 ## Contributions

-We love contributions!
-Please check out our [Contributor's Guide](CONTRIBUTING.md) for more information on how our projects are organized and how to get started.
+Please check out the [Contributor's Guide](CONTRIBUTING.md) for more information on how to get started.